ufal/neuralmonkey/docs/source/tutorial.rst

 Monkey.

-Before we get started with the tutorial, please check that you have the Neural Monkey package properly installed and working (TODO add link to installation docs here).
+Before we get started with the tutorial, please check that you have the Neural Monkey package properly
+:ref:`installed and working <instalation>`.

 Part I. - The Task